altocodenl/tagaway/readme.md

    - Can contain a field `importData` with value `{provider: 'google'|'dropbox', id: FILE_ID, name: STRING, modificationTime: FILE_MODIFICATION_TIME, path: STRING}`.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - The file uploaded must be `.png`, `.jpg` or `.mp4` (otherwise, 400 with body `{error: 'format'}`).
    - The file must be at most 2GB bytes (otherwise, 400 with body `{error: 'tooLarge'}`).
+   - If the file is not a valid piv, a 400 is returned with body `{error: 'Invalid piv', data: {...}}`.
    - If a file exists for that user that is both identical to an existing one and also having the same name, a 409 is returned with body `{error: 'alreadyUploaded', id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
    - If a file exists for that user that is either identical but has a different name than an existing one, or that is the same after stripping the metadata and without regard to the original name, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
    - In the case for both repeated or already uploaded, and `lastModified` and/or a date parsed from the `name` is a date not held by the metadata of the piv already present, those dates will be added to it.